Humidity Sensor: Classification, Package and Application

 II Selection of Humidity Sensors

-As with the measurement of weight and temperature, we must first determine the measurement range in the selection of the humidity sensor.
-Except for meteorological and scientific research departments, temperature and humidity measurement and control generally do not require full humidity (0-100%RH) measurement.
+As with weight and temperature measurements, the measurement range must first be determined when selecting a humidity sensor.
+Except for meteorological and scientific research applications, temperature and humidity measurement and control generally do not require full humidity range (0-100%RH) measurement.

-Today, in this information age, sensor technology is closely integrated with computer technology and automatic control technology to control.
-Of course, for users who do not need to engage in measurement and control systems, a universal hygrometer is sufficient.
+In today's information age, sensor technology is closely integrated with computer technology and automatic control systems.
+For users who do not require measurement and control systems, a general-purpose hygrometer is sufficient.
+However, for industrial applications, IoT devices, and smart building systems, integrated temperature-humidity sensors with digital output (I²C, SPI, or analog voltage) are increasingly preferred.

 2. Measurement Accuracy

-Also, when selecting a humidity sensor, we should see whether the selected sensor can work normally at the specified temperature and whether the temperature drift exceeds the design index.
-The temperature coefficient α of the capacitive humidity sensor is a variable, which varies with the temperature and humidity range.
-This is because the permittivity of water and high-molecular polymers changes asynchronously with temperature, and the temperature coefficient α mainly depend on the permittivity of water and humidity-sensitive materials.
+When selecting humidity sensors, verify that the sensor can operate normally at specified temperatures and that temperature drift remains within design specifications.
+The temperature coefficient α of capacitive humidity sensors is variable, changing with temperature and humidity range.
+This is because the permittivity of water and polymer materials changes asynchronously with temperature, and the temperature coefficient α primarily depends on the permittivity of water and humidity-sensitive materials.

-The capacitive humidity sensor has the smallest temperature coefficient at normal temperature and mid-humidity.
-When it is 5-25℃, the temperature drift at mid-low humidity is negligible.
-However, when it is used in high temperature and high humidity areas or minus-temperature and high-humidity areas, it is necessary to consider the effect of temperature drift and make necessary compensation or correction.
+Capacitive humidity sensors have the smallest temperature coefficient at normal temperature and mid-humidity levels.
+When operating between 5-25°C, temperature drift at mid-low humidity is negligible.
+However, in high temperature/high humidity or sub-zero temperature/high humidity environments, temperature drift effects must be considered and appropriate compensation or correction applied.

 Figure 5.
 Effect of Chemical Exposure on Humidity Sensor Readings

-When the actual calibration of the humidity sensor is difficult, the performance of the humidity sensor can be judged and checked by some simple methods.
+When actual calibration of humidity sensors is difficult, sensor performance can be judged and verified using several simple methods:

-2. Use the mouth to breathe out or use other humidification methods to humidify the sensor, observe its sensitivity, repeatability, humidification and dehumidification performance, resolution, and the highest range of the product, etc.
+Use breath or other humidification methods to humidify the sensor and observe its sensitivity, repeatability, humidification and dehumidification performance, resolution, and maximum range of the product.

-3. Test the product in two cases: open box and closed box.
-Observe whether the thermal effect is consistent.
+Test the product in both open and closed box configurations.
+Observe whether thermal effects are consistent between configurations.

-4. Test the product in the high-temperature state and low-temperature state (according to the instruction standard), and test again when it returns to the normal state.
-Compare the records to check the consistency and the temperature adaptability of the product.
+Test the product in high-temperature and low-temperature states (according to specification standards), then test again when returned to normal state.
+Compare recordings to check consistency and temperature adaptability of the product.

-At the same time, in order to prevent the humidity sensor from being polluted by dust or impurities in the air, some protective measures are needed.
-At present, the main method is to use a metal dust cover or polymer porous membrane for protection.
-The following introduces different packaging types of several humidity sensors.
+Simultaneously, to prevent contamination by dust or airborne impurities, protective measures are necessary.
+Current methods primarily use metal dust covers or polymer porous membranes for protection.
+The following sections introduce different packaging types for humidity sensors.

 Figure 6.
 TO Package

-First, fixes the humidity sensor to the center of the housing base with epoxy resin ;
+First, the humidity sensor is fixed to the center of the housing base with epoxy resin

-Then connect the Au wire or other metals with a hot welding machine or an ultrasonic welding machine in the welding area of the humidity sensor;
+Then Au wire or other metals are connected using a thermal welding machine or ultrasonic welding machine in the sensor's welding area

-Finally put the tube cap on the flange around the base, and weld the cap and the edge of the base firmly by resistance welding or circular parallel welding method.
-A small hole or a small window is opened on the top or side of the metal tube cap, so that the humidity sensor can contact with the outside air.
+Finally, the tube cap is placed on the flange around the base, and the cap and base edge are firmly welded by resistance welding or circular parallel welding.
+A small hole or window is opened on the top or side of the metal tube cap, allowing the humidity sensor to contact outside air

-According to the performance requirements of different humidity sensors, you can consider adding a metal dust cover to extend their service lives
+According to different humidity sensor performance requirements, adding a metal dust cover can extend service life.

 2. Single In-Line Package (SIP)

-Single in-line package (SIP) is also commonly used to package humidity sensors.
-Generally, the humidity sensor only has several output pins, so we can first lead the I/O pins on the substrate to one side, then fix the Ni, Ag or Pb-Sn plating lead on the I/O welding area of the substrate, and immersed it in the molten Pb-Sn groove for reflow soldering to weld the welding spot firmly.
+Single in-line package (SIP) is also commonly used for humidity sensors.
+Generally, humidity sensors have only several output pins, so I/O pins on the substrate are led to one side.
+Ni, Ag, or Pb-Sn plated leads are fixed on the I/O welding area of the substrate and immersed in molten Pb-Sn for reflow soldering to firmly weld the joints.

-The assembled substrates are coated for protection.
-The simplest is to impregnate a layer of epoxy resin and then solidify.
-Finally, protect with plastic packaging, repair burrs, and complete the package.
+Assembled substrates are coated for protection.
+The simplest method is impregnating with epoxy resin and then curing.
+Finally, plastic packaging is applied, burrs are removed, and packaging is complete.

 Figure 7.
 SIP

-The socket of the single in-line package occupies a small area of the substrate, and the insertion is free.
-The SIP process is simple and easy to use, suitable for many varieties and small batch production, and it is convenient for the replacement and repair of individual leads.
+Single in-line package sockets occupy minimal substrate area, and insertion is straightforward.
+The SIP process is simple and easy to use, suitable for diverse varieties and small batch production, and facilitates replacement and repair of individual leads.

 3. Small Outline Package (SOP)

-SOP is basically plastic packaging, and its packaging process is:
+SOP is primarily plastic packaging, with the following packaging process:

-First, stick the humidity sensor to the lead frame with a conductive adhesive or epoxy resin.
+First, the humidity sensor is attached to the lead frame with conductive adhesive or epoxy resin

-Solidify the resin to fix the humidity sensor, and then connect the soldering area on the humidity sensor with the bonding area of the lead frame pin by wire bonding.
+The resin is cured to fix the humidity sensor, then the soldering area on the humidity sensor is connected to the lead frame pin bonding area by wire bonding

-Then put it into a plastic mold for film-plastic packaging.
-After the mold is removed, remove the burrs, and bend the outer leads of the frame.
-A small window in contact with the air is opened on the surface of the plastic casing, and an air filter film is attached to block impurities such as dust, thereby protecting the humidity sensor.
+It is then placed in a plastic mold for film-plastic packaging.
+After mold removal, burrs are removed and the frame's outer leads are bent.
+A small window for air contact is opened on the plastic casing surface, and an air filter film is attached to block impurities such as dust, protecting the humidity sensor

-Compared with TO and SIP package, SOP package is much smaller and lighter.
-The humidity sensor in the SOP package has good long-term stability, small drift, low cost, and easy to use, which is suitable for SMT.
+Compared with TO and SIP packages, SOP packaging is much smaller and lighter.
+Humidity sensors in SOP packages have good long-term stability, minimal drift, low cost, and ease of use, making them suitable for SMT applications.
+This packaging type is widely used in modern electronics and IoT devices.

 Figure 8.
 Small Outline Package